orangezebraflood/git_workshop/README.md

 # Commit Messages

- - When committing our code we leave a message explaining what changed since our last commit
+ - Message explaining what changed since the last commit and why
     - Lets just make our git message something like `added empty README file`
-    - to do this we run ` git commit -m "added empty README file"
+    - To do this we run `git commit -m "added empty README file"
-    - often commit messages are one line
+    - Often commit messages are one line
-      - you can add details by adding more "-m" flags
+      - You can add details by adding more "-m" flags

 # Lets Put It On Github
 >  TODO: add screen shots <12-10-20 Gavin Jaeger-Freeborn>